Some transcendental functions with an empty exceptional set

 \section{Introduction}

-An algebraic function is a function $f(x)$ which satisfies $P(x,f(x))=0$, where $P(x,y)$ is a polynomial in $x$ and $y$ with integer coefficients.
+An algebraic function is a function $f(x)$ which satisfies $P(x,f(x))=0$ for some nonzero polynomial $P(x,y)$ with complex coefficients.
 Functions that can be constructed using only a finite number of elementary operations are examples of algebraic functions.
-A function which is not algebraic is, by definition, a \emph{transcendental function}, as e.g. the trigonometric functions, the exponential function, and their inverses.
-By evaluating a transcendental function at an algebraic point of its domain, one commonly finds a transcendental number, but exceptions can take place.
-All these exceptions (i.e., algebraic numbers at which the function assumes algebraic values) form the so-called \emph{exceptional set}.
+A function which is not algebraic is, by definition, a \emph{transcendental function} --- e.g., basic trigonometric functions, exponential function, their inverses, etc. If $f$ is an \textit{entire} function, namely a function which is analytic in $\mathbb{C}$, to say that $f$ is a transcendental function amounts to say that it is not a polynomial.
+By evaluating a transcendental function at an algebraic point of its domain, one usually finds a transcendental number, but exceptions can take place.
+For a given transcendental function, the set of all exceptions (i.e., all algebraic numbers of the function domain whose image is an algebraic value) form the so-called \emph{exceptional set} (denoted by $S_f$).
 This set plays an important role in transcendental number theory (see, e.g., Ref.~\cite{Wald} and references therein).
-It can be applied, e.g., for proofing that $\,e\,$ and $\,\pi\,$ are transcendental numbers~\cite{Gordan}.

-The Hermite-Lindemann theorem (1884) was the first relevant, general result in this direction~\cite{Baker}.
-It can be written in the following simple form.
+For instance, it can be used for proving that $\,e\,$ and $\,\pi\,$ are transcendental numbers~\cite{Gordan}.
+The Hermite-Lindemann theorem (1884) was the first general result in this direction~\cite{Baker}.
+For our purposes, it is suitable to state this theorem in the following simple form.